 This page is for patients about to have a Trans Urethral Resection of the Prostate (TURP).
-Over 45,000 TURP operations are carried out each year in the United Kingdom, 400 to 500 of these are performed at Gloucestershire Hospitals NHS Foundation Trust.
-This surgery is completed at Cheltenham General Hospital.
+Over 45,000 TURP operations are carried out each year in the United Kingdom, 350 of these are performed at Gloucestershire Hospitals NHS Foundation Trust.
+This surgery is carried out at Cheltenham General Hospital.
+Other operations for enlargement of the prostate are available.

 Definition